 4.3.3.1 Only commercial-grade inorganic fillers such as kaolin clay, calcium carbonate, and alumina trihydrate are permitted, and shall not exceed 5 percent by mass of the polymer resin.

-4.3.3.2 Only commercial-grade additives, such as release agents, low profile shrink additives, initiators, promoters, accelerators, catalysts, pigments, fire retardants, and ultraviolet inhibitors are permitted and depend on the processing/manufacturing method.
+4.3.3.2 Only commercial-grade additives, such as release agents, low profile shrink additives, initiators, promoters, accelerators, catalysts, pigments, fire retardants, and ultraviolet inhibitors are permitted and their use depends on the processing/manufacturing method.
 Shrink additives, if used, shall be less than 10 percent by mass of the polymer resin.

 4.3.3.3 The GFRP bars shall not have total filler plus additive content of more than 15 percent by mass of the polymer resin.